About USC Gould

 You may concurrently earn multiple certificates offered by USC Gould.
 Some courses count toward more than one certificate.
 Students in the JD/MBA dual-degree are also eligible.

-The mandatory courses are the foundation of any business, corporate or tax law practice.
-The core electives provide a foundation for achieving more specialized knowledge within selected practice areas in business, corporate and tax law.
-Specialized electives consist of a mix of substantive lecture-style courses and transactional skills courses on narrower topics.
+The Mandatory Courses are the foundation of any business, corporate or tax law practice.
+The Accounting and Finance requirement introduces basic business concepts that arise in any commercial endeavor or transaction.
+The Core Electives provide a foundation for achieving more specialized knowledge within selected practice areas in business, corporate and tax law.
+Specialized Electives consist of a mix of substantive lecture-style courses and transactional skills courses on narrower topics.
 You may personalize your course selections to achieve specialization within a selected field or to acquire broad knowledge of multiple fields within business law.

 - Business Organizations